 As you’ve probably concluded, aperture, shutter speed, and ISO work together to properly expose an image.
 A change to one will impact the other two.
 For example, increasing the shutter speed will need to be matched by an increase in ISO or aperture size to maintain the same exposure value.
 Likewise, decreasing the size of the aperture (selecting a larger f-number) will require a faster shutter speed or lower ISO.

-If this is sounding complicated, don’t worry: In addition to full automatic and full manual exposure modes, there are “in-between” modes that give you more control while streamlining and simplifying the exposure process.
-Want to only worry about depth of field?
-Aperture Priority or Aperture Value mode (A or Av) lets you set the aperture and compensates with the shutter speed automatically.
-Shutter Priority or Time Value (S or Tv) is the reverse, letting you manually select a shutter speed while the camera controls the aperture.
-Auto ISO is generally turned on or off independently of exposure mode, and turning it on will remove another step from the equation, but may inadvertently lead to noisier pictures.
+Don’t worry if this is getting too complicated – you can also compromise instead of choosing full automatic or full manual exposure modes.
+Try an “in-between” mode that streamlines and simplifies the exposure process while still giving you some control.
+If depth of field is the only thing you want to worry about, Aperture Priority or Aperture Value mode (A or Av) lets you set the aperture and automatically compensates with the shutter speed.
+Shutter Priority or Time Value (S or Tv), on the other hand, lets you manually select a shutter speed while the camera controls the aperture.
+Auto ISO is generally turned on or off independently of exposure mode.
+Turning it on will simplify the equation even more but might lead to noisier pictures.